genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 1. **Minimum length of the trimmed sequence (bp)**.
 The application will discard trimmed reads of length below this number. (default: 15)

-This application is based on fastq-mcf_, one of the EA-Utils_ utilities.
+This application is based on the fastq-mcf_, one of the EA-Utils_ utilities.

 .. _fastq-mcf: https://github.com/ExpressionAnalysis/ea-utils/blob/wiki/FastqMcf.md
 .. _EA-Utils: https://expressionanalysis.github.io/ea-utils/